 The Company has entered into operating leases for approximately 70% of its store and office facilities.
 Generally these leases are for periods of three to five years and usually contain multiple renewal options.
-The Company uses leasing arrangements to maintain flexibility in its store locations and to preserve capital.
 The Company expects to continue to lease the majority of its store and office facilities under arrangements substantially consistent with the past.

-Other than its operating leases, the Company is not a party to any off-balance sheet arrangement that management believes is reasonably likely to have a current or future effect on the Company's financial condition, revenues or expenses, results of operations, liquidity, capital expenditures or capital resources that are material to investors.
+Other than its operating leases, the Company is not a party to any off-balance sheet arrangement that management believes is reasonably likely to have a current or future effect on the Company s financial condition, revenues or expenses, results of operations, liquidity, capital expenditures or capital resources that are material to investors.